Frequently Asked Questions

 Israeli-Policies

-• Israel's leaders are fallible - just like all human beings - and they have made mistakes.
-However, they are held fully accountable for their actions by the country's democratic process and independent judicial system.
+Israel's leaders are fallable, just like all human beings, and they have made mistakes.
+Howeer, they are held fully accountable for their actions by the country's democratic process and independent judicial system.

 Israeli Policies